SimulatedSocieties/SimulatedSocieties.github.io/_pages/about.md

 The satellite is specifically tailored to appeal to the diverse CCS audience, aiming to bring together disciplines such as computer science, physics, and the social sciences.

-Researchers and practitioners in physics, data science, will learn how LLMs can power simulations that more closely resemble real-world social media environments.
+Researchers and practitioners in physics and data science, will learn how LLMs can power simulations that more closely resemble real-world social media environments.
 Social scientists and cognitive researchers can better explore online behavior, bias formation, and group dynamics through these methods.

+We aim to:
 1. Collect Emerging Trends in Modeling Social Systems
 2. Promote Methodological Advancements
 3. Present Hybrid Data-Driven/Modeling Case Studies

 ##### Important Dates
-<b>Paper submission:</b> TBD <br/>
+<b>Abstract submission deadline:</b> April 24, 2025 <br/>
-<b>Author notification:</b> TBD <br/>
+<b>Author notification:</b> May 10, 2025 <br/>

+All dates are AoE.
 ---

 <div style="float: none; width: 100%; text-align: center">